10 Simple Tips to Reduce Food Waste in Your Home

 10. Know how to preserve and store

-Storing food items properly also aids in preserving the food.
-If you keep avocados (having a high ethylene emission rate) along with apples (highly sensitive to ethylene) you will have rotten apples very soon.
+Proper storage also aids in preserving food.
+If you keep avocados (which have a high ethylene emission rate) along with apples (which are highly sensitive to ethylene), you will soon have rotten apples.

 Once you eat smart, you learn to shop smart.
-Doing your bit to reduce food waste is one major step you can take toward saving the environment.
+Reducing food waste is one major step toward saving the environment.
 And if you still wonder how one person can cause a dramatic change, remember the Indian saying that it takes each and every drop of water to form the ocean.

 Follow us on Twitter or Facebook